How a bespoke oak commission comes together for you.

-From first enquiry to final delivery, the process is designed to be clear, personal, and measured — with every decision shaped around the room, the material, and the way the piece will be used.
+From first enquiry to final delivery, the process is built to be clear and personal.
+Every decision is made with you, shaped around the room, the oak, and how the piece will be lived with.

-Oak samples, pencil sketches, measuring tools, and finish swatches arranged on a calm studio consultation table
+Oak samples, pencil sketches, measuring tools, and finish swatches laid out on a studio consultation table

 01Initial Enquiry